 Shelves and drawers: Evaluate the cups, glasses, dishes, silverware, and gadgets for usefulness: do you really use the waffle maker?
 And how many years has it been since someone used that glass with Shrek and Donkey on it?
 It might be time to let go.
 Consider donating.

 Take stock of everything in the fridge and pantry, as well as of the condition of the appliances and accessories.
-Make a list of what needs to be replaced (don’t forget: you’ve threw out that 10-year-old vanilla extract).
+Make a list of what needs to be replaced (don’t forget: you’ve thrown out that 10-year-old vanilla extract).

-As we mentioned last week, recent research shows that cleaning products have been linked to lung diseases, so it’s a good idea to consider natural alternatives; vinegar, tea tree oil, and lemons can be the bases of nearly all-natural homemade cleaners.
+Research shows that cleaning products have been linked to lung diseases, so it’s a good idea to consider natural alternatives; vinegar, tea tree oil, and lemons can be the bases of nearly all-natural homemade cleaners.